afarentino/afarentino.github.io/index.md

     <iframe class="resp-iframe" src="https://prezi.com/view/VYnm1VGBdwLjTVj5RwM0/embed" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" allow="autoplay; fullscreen"></iframe>
 </div>

 <b>Summary:</b> Presented at the District 37 Toastmasters Leadership Institute conference.
-Audience members were all VP's and talented speakers at their own clubs.
+Audience members were fellow VP's and talented speakers at their own clubs.

 To help draw on their expertise, particpants were split into groups focused on one of the main Keys to Club Success.
 After writing down their best ideas on a large poster board, each group had 2 minutes to share their discoveries with the rest of the class.